vladalex995/Github-Portofolio/README.md

 •	Data Quality Operations: Conducted basic data quality checks, ensuring completeness, consistency, and fixing any discrepancies if necessary.
 •	Pivot Tables: Created pivot tables to summarize and filter data based on revenue, store performance, and top-selling products.
 •	Graphical Representations: Designed bar charts, line graphs, and pie charts to visualize sales trends and highlight revenue distribution across different dimensions.
-6. Ieractive Dashboard in Tableau
+6. Interactive Dashboard in Tableau
 To enhance data visualization and interactivity, an interactive dashboard was created in Tableau.
 The dashboard includes:
 •	A revenue breakdown by region and store.
 •	Sales trends over time (2024-2025).